-It has been said that the dependence of the enzymatic activity of the AD system in the brain of female rats on the level of ovarian hormones, progesterone and estrogen is probably based on the indirect effects of the ovarian steroids achieved through the changes in gonadotropin levels.
-On the other hand, enzymatic activity of the AD system in the brain of male animals is also dependent, to a certain extent, on the ovarian hormone levels, although the direct modulation of enzymatic activity is more pronounced in males.
+It has been said that the dependence of the enzymatic activity of the AD system in the brain of female rats on the level of ovarian hormones, P and E is probably based on the indirect effects of the ovarian steroids achieved through the changes in gonadotropin levels.
+On the other hand, enzymatic activity of the AD system in the brain of the male animals is also dependent, to a certain extent, on the ovarian hormone levels, although the direct modulation of enzymatic activity is more pronounced in males.
 This can be explained by the differences in gonadotropin secretion between the sexes.
-It is well known that the change of LH and FSH concentrations in the serum is an estrogen-dependent process in female and estrogenindependent process in male rats.
-This phenomenon was described by Saade et al. (1987) in their study of the effect of 17β-EB on the hypothalamic-pituitary system of intact males in which they noticed that LH response to luteinizing hormone releasing hormone (LHRH) was not modulated by estrogen, not even 7 days after the treatment.
-Similarly, Chen (1988) demonstrated that all secretory cells of female rats containing LH secrete the LH under the influence of gonadotropin releasing hormone (GnRH) while only a small number of pituitary cells in males secrete LH.
-Chen (1988) assumed that the increased number of pituitary cells secreting LH under the influence of GnRH in female rats, compared to male rats, was a result of the estrogen influence on the hypothalamic-pituitary system.
+It is well known that the change of LH and FSH concentrations in the serum is an estrogen-dependent process in female and estrogen-independent process in male rats.
+This phenomenon was described by Saade et al. (1987) in their study of the effect of 17β-EB on the hypothalamicpituitary system of intact males in which they noticed that LH response to luteinizing hormone releasing hormone (LHRH) was not modulated by E, not even 7 days after the treatment, as well as by Chen (1988) who demonstrated that all secretory cells of female rats containing LH secrete the LH under the influence of gonadotropin releasing hormone (GnRH) while a small number of pituitary cells in males secrete LH.
+Chen (1988) assumed that the increased number of pituitary cells secreting LH under the influence of GnRH in female rats, compared to male rats, was a result of the E influence on the hypothalamic-pituitary system.

-When the sensitivity of certain enzymes of the AD system to particular hormones is concerned, the following conclusions be drawn: a) in the brain of the females, only Mn SOD and GR show the sensitivity to both hormones.
-Thus, in the case of Mn SOD, progesterone and EB act in the same manner, suppressing the activity of the mitochondrial SOD.
-On the other hand, in the case of GR the effects of progesterone and EB are different.
-GSH-Px activity is changed only by modulating the concentrations of progesterone; and b) in the brain of male animals, MnSOD and CAT activity changes depend on the levels of both hormones.
-Both progesterone and EB act on the Mn SOD and CAT activity in the same manner because both decrease the activity of the mitochondrial SOD and increase the CAT activity in the brain.
+When the sensitivity of certain enzymes of the AD system to certain hormones is observed, the following conclusions become visible: a) in the brain of the females, only Mn SOD and GR show sensitivity to both hormones.
+Thus, in the case of Mn SOD, P and EB act in the same manner, suppressing the activity of the mitochondrial SOD.
+On the other hand, in the case of GR, as was previously explained, the effects of P and EB are different.
+GSH-Px activity is changed only by modulating the concentrations of P and b) in the brain of male animals, MnSOD and CAT activity changes depending on the levels of both hormones.
+Both P and EB act on the Mn SOD and CAT activity in the same manner-both decrease the activity of the mitochondrial SOD and increase the CAT activity in the brain.
 GSH-Px, GST and GR activities are suppressed by EB.

-If the AD system of the female animals is examined to see in which direction each of the hormones modulates the activity of individual AD enzymes, a certain logic emerges in their relationships.
-Being that Mn SOD activity decreases under the influence of progesterone the production of ${\rm O_2}^-$ radicals and ${\rm H_2O_2}$ is increased explaining the increase of the GSH-Px activity (which removes excess ${\rm H_2O_2}$) under the influence of progesterone.
-As GSH-Px uses reduced GSH, the induction of GR as a consequence of progesterone treatment is also understandable.
-However, it is interesting that EB suppresses Mn SOD activity (thus increasing the concentration of O2- radicals), but has no effect on any of the enzymes which remove the excess H2O2 (CAT, GSH-Px and GST), while it even reduces the GR activity, probably because of the decreased consumption of its substrate - GSH.
-Perhaps this effect of EB on the enzymes of the AD system is one of the causes for the development of tumors in the animals that have been chronically treated with EB (Crooke et al. 2006).
+If the AD system of the female animals is examined to see in which direction each of the hormones modulates the activity of individual AD enzymes a certain logic in their relationships emerges.
+Being that Mn SOD activity decreases under the influence of P the production of O_2^{-} radicals and H_2O_2 is increased explaining the increase of the GSH-Px activity (which removes excess H_2O_2) under the influence of P. As GSH-Px uses reduced GSH the induction of GR as a consequence of the treatment with P is also understandable.
+However, it is interesting that EB suppresses Mn SOD activity (thus increasing the concentration of O_2^{-} radicals), but has no effect on any of the enzymes which remove the excess H_2O_2 (CAT, GSH-Px and GST), while it even reduces the GR activity, probably because of the decreased consumption of its substrate, GSH.
+Perhaps this effect of EB on the enzymes of the AD system is one of the causes of the development of tumors in the animals that have been chronically treated with EB (Crooke et al. 2006).